karkman/MetagenomeCourse2019/MetagenomePart1.md

 Then run the QC for the raw data and combine the results to one report using `multiqc`.

 Can be done on the interactive nodes using `sinteractive`.
 In that case do not allocate resources.
 Just go to the right folder, activate `QC_env` and run `FastQC`.
-After it is finished you can just log out fromn the computing node.
+After it is finished you can just log out from the computing node.
 You don´t need to free any resources.

 ```
 # allocate the computing resources and log in to the computing node.